Office Design, Cost & Delivery Considerations for Law Firms | Oktra

 • Bookable meeting rooms

 Incorporating breakout spaces within your workplace design can enhance collaboration and teamwork by allowing opportunities for socialising and ideas sharing.
-Café style teapoints and informal meeting areas provide the homely elements employees have come to expect from remote working, without compromising your brand or professional environment.
+Café style teapoints and informal meeting areas provide the homely elements employees have come to expect from new styles of working, without compromising your brand or professional environment.

 • Delivery